-During the fall semester, the following measures will guide Texas State in protecting the health and safety of our living, learning, and working environments.
-Although university operations will be modified in different ways to suit each area’s daily functions and populations served, these ten measures are the foundation for all modifications university-wide.
+During the fall semester, the following measures are guiding Texas State in protecting the health and safety of our living, learning, and working environments.
+Although university operations are modified in different ways to suit each area’s daily functions and populations served, these ten measures are the foundation for all modifications university-wide.

 University Marketing created outstanding visual designs to promote and illustrate the critical messages of social distancing, required face coverings, hand washing, and the symptoms of COVID-19.
 Visit the Return to Campus Toolkit to see and download these posters.
 Help us reinforce our health and safety measures by placing these signs on office doors, in breakrooms, in conference rooms, etc.

 Roadmap Fall 2020

 Cloth face coverings are required in all: